 Our Stretch programme for Year 6 and above is the very embodiment of our ambitious and innovative approach.
 Much of what makes children happy, confident, and successful cannot be taught, so this programme is specifically designed to stretch and challenge all pupils in areas beyond the curriculum.

 It aims to:

 - Foster curiosity, giving time and space for imaginations to have free reign

 - Encourage children to take on new experiences with enthusiasm

-- Develop essential skills for life – self-confidence, leadership and resilience
+- Develop essential skills for life such as self-confidence, leadership, collaboration, and resilience